-- ½ cup Chia Seeds
+- 1/2 cup Chia Seeds

 - 1 tsp Vanilla Extract

-- ¼ cup Maple Syrup
+- 1/4 cup Maple Syrup

-- ¼ tsp Cinnamon
+- 1/4 tsp Cinnamon

-- 1½ cup Rice Milk
+- 1 1/2 cup Rice Milk

 - In a bowl or mason jar, combine the chia seeds, vanilla, maple syrup, cinnamon, and rice milk.

 - Stir chia seed mixture until well combined, making sure chia seeds are not sticking to sides of the container.
 Cover and put in the refrigerator for at least 4 hours or overnight.